 - Internships -

-Internship Dates: April/May to October/November.
+Internship Dates: April through July or August through November.
 (We also will have two internship spots available for the winter - start dates flexible).

 App Deadline: Rolling

-Internship Details: During our seven month internship you will learn to raise pastured chicken, laying hens, turkeys, pigs, and 100% grass-fed beef!
+Internship Details: During our four month internship you will learn to raise pastured chicken, laying hens, turkeys, pigs, and 100% grass-fed beef!
 We generally accept interns on a rolling basis.
-While preference is given to those who can stay the full 7 months we are willing to consider candidates who are only able to stay for a shorter period of time.
+While preference is given to those who can stay the full 4 months we are willing to consider candidates who are only able to stay for a shorter period of time.

 Skills Desired: No farming experience is required.
 Candidates must have an excellent attitude and great work ethic.
 We are looking for a person who is cheerful, tidy, professional, honest, very willing to receive constructive criticism and desires to do the work excellently and quickly.